Surrey British Columbia, Canada Travel Guide

 Encapsulate the essence of Surrey with these unique photographic moments.

-Photograph the iconic monument from both the Canadian and US sides.
+Photograph the iconic monument from each of the Canadian and US sides.
 The arch silhouetted against a colorful sky creates a striking image.

 The towering, ancient-looking redwood trees offer an unique forest photography experience, distinct from other local parks.